bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "maturity", "How mature the software product is.", "enum (see `link <http://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#maturity>`__)", "0 or 1"
    "cost", "Monetary cost of acquiring the software.", "enum (see `docs <http://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#cost>`__)", "0 or 1"
    "accessibility", "Whether the software is freely available for use.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#accessibility>`__)", "0 or more"
-   "ELIXIRPlatform", "Name of the ELIXIR Platform that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-platform>`__)", "0 or 1"
+   "ELIXIRPlatform", "Name of the ELIXIR Platform that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-platform>`__)", "0 or more"
-   "ELIXIRNode", "Name of the ELIXIR Node that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-node>`__)", "0 or 1"
+   "ELIXIRNode", "Name of the ELIXIR Node that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-node>`__)", "0 or more"

 .. note::
    See the `Curators Guide <http://biotools.readthedocs.io/en/latest/curators_guide.html#labels-group>`__.